RoseLeighton/HackableDEF/md/HackableFINAL.md

 our urban infrastructures in more efficient ways and find more flexible ways to program our cities, mobilize crowds, organize communities, activate places and negotiate transactions.

+<div class="streams"><hr class="streams" />
+In the platform society it may become easier to ‘hack’ the existing fabric of our cities and appropriate it for our own uses<hr class="streams" /></div>

 Following the sometimes positivist swing to the rhetoric of the platform society, the connections these new platforms forge may empower citizens